EdOverflow/cryptojourney-content/README.md

 ### Security 💻

 We take security very seriously at Cryptojourney.
 We welcome reports from security researchers to ensure Cryptojourney follows the latest recommendations in security.

-**We are not interested in social engineering reports.**

 We give credit to valid reports in our Hall of Fame.

-Please submit reports by opening issues on GitHub.
+Please review our [security policy](SECURITY.md) before testing our platform.

 # Authors